robrwo/perl-Dist-Zilla-Plugin-UsefulReadme/README.md

 # RECENT CHANGES

-Changes for version v0.2.0 (2025-08-04)
+Changes for version v0.2.1 (2025-08-04)

+- Enhancements
+    - Add support for append/prepend to generated fallback sections, GH#3.
 - Bug Fixes
-    - No Recent Changes section will be added if there are no entries, GH#5.
-    - The "pod" type README now works.
-    - Handle sections with "=for stopwords" and "=for Pod::Coverage", GH#6.
+    - Handle sections with "=for Test::MixedScripts".
-- Enhancements
-    - Extra "=pod" and "=cut" directives are removed from the returned POD.
-    - Added encoding option to configure the default text encoding.
-    - Added regions option to configure regions to include.
-- Other
-    - Fixed prerequisites.
-    - Reformatted test scripts.
+- Tests
+    - Added more author tests.

 See the `Changes` file for more details.